Visit the TrainWeb.org Fan Page on Facebook!

 Our train at Eatonville.

-Another view of the Heisler91.
+Another view of the Heisler 91.

-On the way now to Fredrickson.
+After servicing, our train was on the way to Fredrickson.

-Rolling west down the valley.
+The train ran west down the valley.

-Lake Kapowsin.
+The train ran by Lake Kapowsin.

-Curving through Tanwax.
+Our train curved through Tanwax.

-Curving through Thrift.
+The train curved through Thrift.

 Our group on the train.

-Heading to Tacoma Hill.
+Our train was now heading to Tacoma Hill.

-Passing through Hillsdale.
+Our train passed through Hillsdale.

-Passing through Tacoma neighborhoods.
+The train was passing through several Tacoma neighborhoods.

 The trip down this steep Tacoma Hill.

-Reaching the CTC Signal at the bottom of the Tacoma Hill.
+We reached the CTC signal at the bottom of Tacoma Hill and curved to our unloading location.

-Curving to our unloading location.
-The train had arrived and we all detrained ending our last rare mileage trip sponsored by the Southern Appalachia Railroad Museum.
+The train arrived and we all detrained, ending our last rare mileage trip sponsored by the Southern Appalachia Railway Museum.
 A special thank you to Bart and Sarah Jennings for all their hard work that made our trips so fantastic this year.
 I said my goodbyes to my fellow rare mileage travelers before getting the last pictures of this trip.

 The view of our train after we had arrived.